• Home

 The Waterfront (Lungolario)

-Hotels here sit directly on the promenade with the lake right outside.
-The ferry dock is steps away, meaning you can hop a boat to Varenna or Menaggio without planning your morning around transit.
+Hotels at the waterfront sit directly on the promenade with the lake right outside.
+The ferry dock is in walking distance meaning you can hop a boat to Varenna or Menaggio without planning your morning around transit.

-It is the most central, the most convenient, and the most expensive part of Bellagio.
-If waking up to an actual lake view is the whole point of being in Bellagio, stay here.
-Just know the waterfront gets busy from mid-morning in July and the premium for that position is real.
+It is the most central, the most convenient, but also the most expensive part of Bellagio.
+If waking up to an actual lake view is the whole point of being in Bellagio, then I say stay here.

 Top Hotel Recommendations in Bellagio waterfront